September 26, 2014

 Elvitegravir is the second "integrase inhibitor" drug.
 When HIV infects a cell, it combines its genetic code into the cell's own code.
 This is shown in Fact Sheet 106, step 5.
 Elvitegravir blocks this process.
 When elvitegravir blocks integration, HIV infects a cell but cannot make more copies of itself.

-There are no absolute rules about when to start antiviral drugs.
-You and your health care provider should consider your CD4 cell count (see Fact Sheet 124,) your viral load (see Fact Sheet 125,) any symptoms you are having, and your attitude about taking HIV medications.
-Fact Sheet 404 has more information about guidelines for the use of antiviral medications.
+While antiretroviral therapy (ART) is now recommended for all people living with HIV, there are no absolute rules about when to start antiviral drugs.
+You and your health care provider should consider your CD4 cell count (see Fact Sheet 124), your viral load (see Fact Sheet 125), any symptoms you are having, and your attitude about taking HIV medications.
+Fact Sheet 404has more information about guidelines for the use of antiviral medications.

 Elvitegravir has shown activity against HIV that already has resistance to several other HIV medications.

 Resistance to elvitegravir is not yet well understood.
 Sometimes, if you develop resistance to one drug, you will also have resistance to other antiviral drugs.
 This is called "cross-resistance".
-Because elvitegravir is in a new class of antiviral drugs, it seems to have almost no cross resistance with antiviral drugs in older classes.
-However, cross-resistance is expected is expected between raltegravir (Isentress, see Fact Sheet 465) and elvitegravir.
+Because elvitegravir is in a new class of antiviral drugs, it has no cross resistance with antiviral drugs in older classes.
+However, cross-resistance is expected between raltegravir (Isentress, see Fact Sheet 465) and elvitegravir.

 With combination therapy (taking more than one antiviral drug at the same time), HIV mutates much more slowly.
 Resistance takes longer to develop.
 It is very important to take antiviral medications according to instructions, on schedule, and not to skip or reduce doses.

-In clinical trials, the most common side effects in people taking elvitegravir were diarrhea, nausea, and headache along with diarrhea, upper respiratory tract infection, and bronchitis.
+In clinical trials, the most common side effects in people taking elvitegravir were diarrhea, nausea, and headache.

 Elvitegravir has not been studied with all medicines, over-the-counter drugs or vitamin or herbal supplements.
 Studies are underway.
 Be sure your doctor knows about all medications and supplements that you are taking.